stackhpc/p4-apps/README.md

         cd <repo root>
         ansible-playbook -i inventory/ --vault-password-file ~/alaska-vault-password -e @config/openhpc.yml -e @config/deploy.yml ansible/cluster.yml

+### Rebuilding/rebooting nodes

+The cluster supports rebuilding or rebooting nodes via slurm, so that these happen when the node is not runnning a job.

+This uses the `scontrol reboot` [command](https://slurm.schedmd.com/scontrol.html).
+If the `reason` argument is provided and starts with "rebuild" the node will be rebuilt, otherwise it will be rebooted.
+With "rebuild" the reason may also optionally contain space-separated `name:value` pairs defining rebuild options - see `openstack.compute.rebuild_server` [here](https://docs.openstack.org/openstacksdk/latest/user/proxies/compute.html#modifying-a-server).

+For example:

+    sudo reboot ASAP reason="rebuild image:7108c39e-5bb0-4bba-acc2-526a1afbe4b4" p4-batch-sv-b16-u10

+will drain the specified compute node (i.e. wait for jobs to complete but not start any new ones) then rebuild it it using the specified image.

+**NB** if rebuild options are different from state defined in the compute node config (e.g. a different image), rerunning terraform on the compute nodes will cause it to destroy and recreate them to revert to the config-defined state.

 # Selected changes from p3-appliances
 Aside from functionality specifically listed above:
 - Only manages OpenHPC cluster.